TCOW - Total Cost of Workforce

 Note that TCOW should also include expenditures on the contingent workforce, outsourcing workforce or gig workers if they work exclusively or spend a substantial amount of time each month working for your organization.
 Historically, companies omitted these expenses from the calculation and, in turn, miss this important source of expenditure.

-With workforce costs as much as 70% of an organization's total operating expense, it does not take much persuasion to convince management to care about TCOW.
-Especially with workforce costs projected to increase steadily in the next decade.
+With labor costs as much as 70% of an organization's total operating expense, it does not take much persuasion to convince management to care about TCOW.
+Especially with laborcosts projected to increase steadily in the next decade.
 Before COVID-19 took place, the overall 2020 salary budget was projected to grow by 3.3% according to SHRM.

-Many factors are pushing up workforce costs.
+Many factors are pushing up labor costs.
 Here are the top workforce trends that companies need to keep track of:

 Climbing minimum wage - Many states are slowly rolling out their $15/hour minimum wage and companies need to stay on top of this to maintain their bottom-line margin.

-Rising workforce cost - Even before the new minimum wage took place, workforce costs have been on an upward trajectory in recent years, especially for highly-skilled positions (i.e. cybersecurity analyst and software engineer) or skills that are in high demand (i.e. Python, RN nurses and analytics translator.)
+Rising labor costs - Even before the new minimum wage took place, labor costs have been on an upward trajectory in recent years, especially for highly-skilled positions (i.e. cybersecurity analyst and software engineer) or skills that are in high demand (i.e. Python, RN nurses and analytics translator.)

 TCOW or Total Cost of Workforce is the sum of the total costs of the workforce and includes all compensation costs, benefit costs, and other employee costs.
 Data required to calculate TCOW can be found in the Human Resources Information System (HRIS) and Finance database.